IRAQ – The Trip

 In 2008, many Assyrian Christians (about 12,000) fled the city, following a wave of murders and threats against their community.
 The murder of a dozen Assyrians, threats that others would be murdered unless they converted to Islam, and the destruction of their houses sparked a rapid exodus of the Christian population.

 Mosul was attacked on 4 June 2014.
 After six days of fighting, on 10 June the Islamic State took over the city during the June 2014 Northern Iraq offensive.
-By August, the city’s new ISIL administration was dysfunctional, with frequent power cuts, a tainted water supply, collapse of infrastructure, and failing health care.
+By August, the city’s new ISIL administration was dysfunctional, with frequent power cuts, a tainted water supply, a collapse of infrastructure, and failing health care.

 Islamic State.
 On June 10, 2014, the Islamic State captured Mosul, after the Iraqi troops stationed there withdrew.
 Troop shortages and infighting among top officers and Iraqi political leaders played into ISIL’s hands and fueled panic that led to the city’s abandonment.
 Half a million people escaped on foot or by car during the next two days.
-According to western and pro-Iraqi government press, Mosul residents were de facto prisoners, forbidden to leave the city unless they left ISIL a significant collateral of family members, personal wealth and property.
+According to Western and pro-Iraqi government press, Mosul residents were de facto prisoners, forbidden to leave the city unless they left ISIL a significant collateral of family members, personal wealth and property.
 They could then leave after paying a significant “departure tax”[50] for a three-day pass (for a higher fee they could surrender their home, pay the fee and leave for good) and if those with a three-day pass failed to return within that time, their assets would be seized and their family killed.
 While ISIL ruled Mosul with an extreme monopolization of violence and committed many acts of terror, some scholars argue that it also had a highly efficient bureaucratic government that ran a highly functioning state within Mosul’s borders

 After more than two years of ISIL occupation of Mosul, Iraqi forces, with the help of American and French forces launched a joint offensive to recapture it on 16 October 2016.
 The battle continued for another couple of weeks in the Old City before Iraqi forces regained full control of Mosul on 21 July 2017.

 Old City of Mosul Tentative WHS.
 I walked through a lot of the old town.
-Of course there were many destroyed buildings but not the 90% others said were.
+Of course, there were many destroyed buildings but not the 90% others said were.
 There was even a new Museum of Mosul built in 2022 – it had a black marble front.

 Bash Tapia Castle.